cmeerbeek/splunk-addon-octopus-deploy/README.md

 ## TODO

 * Convert Add-On to Modular Input
-* Support for running the Add-On on Windows Splunk install
+* Create one Fwd app for both NIX and Windows

 ## Copyright